Cesspool to Septic System Conversion

 How long does a cesspool to septic conversion take?

 Most residential conversions take five to ten working days from excavation to final inspection.
-Permitting and soil testing add two to six weeks before ground is broken.
+On average, permitting and soil testing add two to six weeks before ground is broken.
 Weather, site conditions, and health department scheduling can affect the timeline.
+We pull all permits needed and keep you informed throughout the process.

 How much does it cost to convert a cesspool to a septic system?

 Costs vary based on system type, soil conditions, tank size, and drainfield configuration.
 A conventional gravity-fed system costs less than a mound system or pressurized drainfield.
-Action Septic Service provides detailed written estimates with no hidden charges.
+In each case, Action Septic Service provides detailed written estimates with no hidden charges.
+Contact us to request a site evaluation for your property.

 Can I keep using my cesspool instead of converting?